-How to identify it: Look for synonyms for purpose, such as objective,
+How to identify Purpose of the Passage questions: Look for synonyms of purpose, such as objective, goal, and main strategy.

 What is the purpose of the passage?

 For which of the following reasons did the author write the passage?

 What was the author’s primary objective?

 The overall objective of the passage is which of the following?

 How to tackle them: Verbs, verbs, verbs.
 The purpose of a passage often can be summarized by a single descriptive verb.
 Ask yourself: What is the passage doing?
 Is it arguing a point?
 Or praising something the author likes?
 Is it merely describing a person, place, or event?
 Often the answer choices

 will start with verbs: once you've found the verb that best describes the passage's purpose, you're half done: all you need to do now is look for the one that fits your own mental description.
 For example, if the passage is a description of a new species of bird, look for

 Which of the following is the author’s main purpose?